ye-chuan/.dotfiles/readme.md

 ```sh
 mydotfiles status -unormal
 ```
-or for the more detailed view,
+or for a more detailed view,
 ```sh
 mydotfiles status -uall
 ```